thelebster/tg-redirect/README.md

 ## Troubleshooting

-If you just added `blacklist.txt` file and after restart checking is not work properly, try to restart service with a command below.
+If you just added `blacklist.txt` or `whitelist.txt` file and after restart checking is not work properly, try to restart service with a command below.

 ```
 docker-compose -f docker-compose.yml up --build -d --force
 ```

 ## Changelog

+**March 8, 2020**
+* Use `whitelist.txt` to provide a list of allowed channels to make validation more strict.

 **March 7, 2020**
 * Remove Telethon from dependencies.
 Telegram API is not used anymore.